azrielakbarfs/azrielakbarfs/README.md

 ### Hi, I'm Azriel 👋🏾 👩🏾‍💻

 i'm Designer and Development.
-I really enjoy learning languages like java You can check out my twitter at https://twitter.com/azrielakbarfs
+I really enjoy learning languages like java You can check out my twitter at twitter.com/azrielakbarfs

-- 🔭 I’m currently working on https://easyexchange.store/
+- 🔭 I’m currently working on easyexchange.store
 - 🌱 I’m currently learning Java, C++ and HTML
 - 💬 Ask me about Java or C++
 - 📫 How to reach me: Discord Azrielakbarfs#9818